The Mathematics of Tie Knots: Reducing tie knot sequences

 \begin{corollary} A tie knot with $k$ moves in its tie sequence has crossing number less than or equal to $k-1$. \end{corollary} \begin{proof} Since there is a corresponding knot diagram with $k-1$ or fewer crossings, the crossing number must be less than or equal to $k-1$. \end{proof}

-In addition to these results, we can immediately show the following. \begin{proposition} Tie knots with nine or fewer tie moves are always alternating. \end{proposition}
+In addition to these results, we can immediately show the following. \begin{proposition} FM-tie knots are alternating. \end{proposition}

-\begin{proof} The first non-alternating knot \cite{adams} in the knot table has crossing number 8 (it is $8_{19}$).
+\begin{proof} The first non-alternating knot in the knot table found in the Appendix in \cite{adams} has crossing number 8 (it is $8_{19}$).
 By Corollary~\ref{cor:numCross}, the only way to get a knot with crossing number 8 is a tie sequence with 9 tie moves.
-However, none of the tie sequences with 9 tie moves corresponds to a non-alternating knot. \end{proof}
+However, none of the tie sequences with 9 tie moves in Appendix~\ref{appendix:data} corresponds to a non-alternating knot. \end{proof}

-In Section~\ref{section:family} we will show that tie knots of any length are alternating.
-They also have reduced knot diagrams without any nugatory crossings.
-This means the crossing number of any tie knot with $k$ moves is less than or equal to $k-1$.
+In Section~\ref{section:family} we generalize this result and prove that any tie knot (of any length) is alternating.
+We also show that the tie diagrams corresponding to reduced tie sequences are reduced knot diagrams.
+This allows us to conclude in Corollary~\ref{cor:min-crossing} that any tie knot has a minimal crossing diagram corresponding to its reduced tie sequence.